Ryan-Amaral/PyTPG/README.md

 # tpg-python
 A python implementation of Tangled Program Graphs.
 A graph based genetic programming algorithm.

+## This Branch
+Real actions + if a team is selected as the action, any team could be selected based on program output.

 ## Recent API changes
 **Trainer Parameters:** rTeamPopSize removed, just use teamPopSize and use the rootBasedPop parameter (boolean) to affect whether the population is based on all teams or just root teams.